Kaifeng: Ming, Qing and modern time

-In 1642, Li Zicheng's rebels attacked Kaifeng three times.
-During the third siege, Kaifeng was flooded by the Ming army with water from the Yellow River to drown the rebels.
+In 1642, rebels attacked Kaifeng three times.
+During the third siege, Kaifeng was flooded by the Ming army by the Yellow River to drown the rebels.
 The entire city was submerged in several feet deep water.
-Only 30,000 of the 370,000 people in the city survived.
+Only 30,000 of the 370,000 people in the city remained.
 After this disaster, the city was abandoned again.
-In 1662, during the reign of the Kangxi Emperor in the Qing dynasty, Kaifeng was rebuilt.
+In 1662, Kaifeng was rebuilt.
 Another reconstruction in 1843 followed the flood of 1841, shaping Kaifeng as it stands today.

+The Jews at Kaifeng were recorded as well.
 From the 8th to 9th century and up to the 19th century, Kaifeng was known for having the oldest extant Jewish community in China, the Kaifeng Jews.
 As of 2016, there are 500 to 1,000 Jews still left in the city.

 From June 1938 to August 1945, the city was occupied by the invading Japanese Imperial Army.
 In 1948, the Battle of Kaifeng occurred between Chinese communist forces and Chinese Nationalist forces but ultimately lead to a PLA Victory and the collapse of the Nationalist forces.

 In October 1954, the capital of Henan province was moved from Kaifeng to Zhengzhou.
 In September 1983, Kaifeng City (开封市) was formed on the basis of former prefectures and districts.